Fusion-equivariant stability conditions and Morita duality: Applications to l -Kronecker quivers and free quotients

 We denote by $\Stabgeo(X)$ the set of all geometric stability conditions.
 Note that by \cite[Proposition 2.9]{fuStabilityManifoldsVarieties2022}, when $\sigma\in\Stabgeo(X)$, all skyscraper sheaves have the same phase with respect to $\sigma$.

 Now let $G$ be a finite group acting freely on $X$.
 This induces a right action of $G$ on $\Coh(X)$ by pullback.
-In this case, the $G$-equivariantisation $\Coh(X)^G$ is the category of $G$-equivariant sheaves (or equivalently, sheaves on the quotient stack $[X/G]$).
-If $G$ acts freely, then the quotient $X/G$ is smooth and $\Coh(X)^G\cong\Coh(X/G)$.
+In this case, the $G$-equivariantisation $\Coh^G(X)\coloneqq \Coh(X)^G$ is the category of $G$-equivariant coherent sheaves.